Nicolas1203/daa/README.md

 ```

 ### Methods name
 Name of each methods can be slightly different between the one in the paper and the one in the tag of the configuration file.
-We give have the name and tag correspondance here.
+We give have the name and tag correspondence here.

 | Name in paper | tag in configuration file |
 |-------------- |---------------------------|